erikorlowski/cscie97/cscie97/asn5/design.md

     * Let some, but not all of the SevereWeather events expire
     * Receive some WeatherReports to override existing ones
     * Receive a request for a weather report and verify it is correct.

+### Exception Handling
+Exceptions for the Weather module are handled primarily through the DatabaseException, WeatherInputException and ApiException classes.
+These exception classes are unchecked exceptions and are logged for future auditing.

 ### Risks
 The two risks for the Weather module are that a weather report is incorrect, or that a malicious actor could do damage to the NGATC system through this module.
 The first risk is mitigated by allowing for diverse weather data sources by providing a simple and well defined API.
 The second risk is mitigated by using the Entitlement Service to control access to the module's API.